Expert issues warning over hot water bottles as winter looms

 Beer said that new hot water bottles should smell rubbery, an indicator of their strength.

-“If it doesn’t smell rubbery, it’s got a higher portion of additives to rubber”, she added, which can affect its durability.
+“If it doesn’t smell rubbery, it’s got a higher portion of additives to rubber”, she added, pointing out that this can affect the hot water bottle’s durability.

 She also advised viewers to fill hot water bottles with the cover off.

-Elsewhere, she added that electric blankets have the potential to head up your bed “for pennies”.
+Elsewhere, she added that electric blankets have the potential to heat up your bed “for pennies”.

 She warned: “But these are all wires, electric wires, and you’ve got to take that seriously.”

-Presenter Phillip Schofield revealed that he has a scar on his life from an exposed wire which he acquired at just 22 years old.
+Presenter Phillip Schofield then revealed that he has a scar on his leg after being burnt by an exposed wire in an electric blanket when he was in his early twenties.

 “Please don't buy a second-hand [electric blanket], make sure it's safe, check the connections, unravel it and make sure it's flat – but please be careful with them,” Beer advised.